 - It represents the best way of communicating the logic of a problem.

-Let’s see some of the disadvantages of flowcharts:
+Let’s see some of the disadvantages of flowchart in C programming:

 - It is difficult to draw flowcharts for complex or big problems and analyze them.

-- It is difficult to edit the flowcharts one drawn.
+- It is difficult to edit the flowcharts drawn.

 - You can’t determine the quantity or amount of details from the flowcharts.

-I Hope, this module was helpful, you all enjoyed it a lot and must be very excited to go into more depth about the C programming series.
+I Hope, the Introduction to Flowchart in C Programming module was helpful, you all enjoyed it a lot and must be very excited to go into more depth about the C programming series.
 Until then stay connected, Happy Learning!